-- Landscape Ordinances requiring new developments to use landscaping plants from an approved plant list. - Outdoor Lighting Ordinances regulating the color temperature, shielding, and other aspects of new outdoor lighting to preserve the night sky, improve visibility and safety on their streets, reduce energy waste, encourage tourism, and protect the quality of life of their communities.
-Communities may pass outdoor lighting ordinances so long as they also approve a resolution to, at some undetermined point in the future, apply for and become designated as an International Dark Sky Community.
+- Landscape Ordinances requiring new developments to use landscaping plants from an approved plant list. - Outdoor Lighting Ordinances regulate the color temperature, shielding, and other aspects of new outdoor lighting to preserve the night sky, improve visibility and safety on streets, reduce energy waste, encourage tourism, and protect the quality of life.
+Municipalities may adopt outdoor lighting ordinances, provided they also approve a resolution to apply for and become designated as an International Dark Sky Community at an undetermined future date.
 (See Appendix B Resources for night sky ordinances.)